Daily News Lesson

 There are many images included throughout the segment, including graphics, artistic renderings, drawings, photographs and more.

-Choose one of the following screenshots from the video (or find another one on your own).
-What about it stands out to you?
-How does it help tell the story of the Hopewell People?
+Choose one of the following screenshots from the video (or find another one on your own) to analyze as to how it deepened your understanding of the story.
+How does the image help tell the story of the Hopewell People?

 Screenshot: PBS News Hour story